-Program Name & Number Program Description Objectives Responsible Party Evaluation Modify / Delete / Continue Affordable decent, safe, and sanitary housing provides a family a measure of stability.
+Program Name & Number Program Description Objectives Responsible Party Evaluation Modify / Delete / Continue the number of FSS families, who have become welfare free, obtained their first job or a higher paying job, obtained a diploma or higher education degree, or similar goals that will assist the family in obtaining economic independence. unincorporated communities.
+Affordable decent, safe, and sanitary housing provides a family a measure of stability.
 FSS builds on that foundation made possible by the Section 8 Housing Choice Voucher Program (HCVP).
 FSS participants sign a 5-year Contract of Participation.
 HACA's FSS Counselors leverage public- and private-sector resources to provide and facilitate the case management, education and job training opportunities that can help families become economically independent.
 FSS also offers a homebuyers education and financial incentive program to help participants purchase a home of their own upon successful completion of their Contract of Participation or upon achievement of certain interim goals.
 HACA's FSS program has successfully graduated over 150 families throughout Alameda County.
 Over 20 of those families have become homeowners.
 Housing Opportunities for Persons with Disabilities The housing needs of persons with disabilities, including persons with developmental disabilities are typically not addressed by Title 24 Regulations.
 In addition to housing affordability, persons with disabilities may need to modify an existing unit or require a varying range of supportive housing environments.
-The County will encourage the development of supportive housing for persons with disabilities, including developmental disabilities, through the following actions: Enforcing building code provisions requiring accessible design; Seeking State and Federal monies for permanent supportive housing rousing including; Providing regulatory incentives, such as expedited permit processing and fee waiver, to projects targeted for persons with disabilities; Facilitate housing development for persons with disabilities.
-Health Care Services Agency, Regional Centers, Planning, Community Development Agency - Housing & Community Development Department, and Community Development Agency - Economic & Civic Development With the help of Measure A1 funding, County CDA helped facilitate 181 units of housing county-wide for people with disabilities as of summer 2020.
-This program is administered county- wide but is very important in the unincorporated communities.
-Modify - this program is very important and will be continued.
+The County will encourage the development of supportive housing for persons with disabilities, including developmental disabilities, through the following actions: • Enforcing building code provisions requiring accessible design; Facilitate housing development for persons with disabilities.
+Health Care Services Agency, Regional Centers, Planning, Community Development Agency - Housing & Community Development Department, and Community Development Agency - Economic With the help of Measure A1 funding, County CDA helped facilitate 181 units of housing county-wide for people with disabilities as of summer 2020.
+This program is administered county-wide but is very important in the Modify - this program is very important and will be continued.
 The program text has been updated to describe current progress.